Robotics-Club-Pulchowk/GUIDELINES/README.md

    # Just hit `tab` `tab` after `/media`.
    cp picow_ds4.uf2 /media/pi/PICOW
    ```
 - Long press `share` and `PS4 button` simultaneous untill `fast blink of PS4 LED`.
 It will connect to `Pico W`.
-Pico W blinks its `green LED` if no cotroller is connected and `solid green` if it detects and connects to a controller.
+Pico W blinks its `green LED` if no controller is connected and `solid green` if it detects and connects to a controller.

 *Pico W sends uart packet same as ESP32 througth its UART0 default Tx and Rx pin i.e. pin 0 and 1.*